 As I said in my explanation of yesterday's original hymn, I over-planned for a projected "hermeneutics hymn," so I was forced to decide to split it into two hymns.
 Also, if you're looking for a polemic or a rhyming, metrical compendium of rules to understand Scripture the way I think it should be read, I'm sorry; you won't find it in either of these hymns.
 Their real goal is to support the (Lutheran) Christian's faithful prayer for those engaged in the task of biblical interpretation, and to fill that prayer with the truths and promises God himself provides in Scripture.
-I have two tunes in mind for this hymn: UNDE ET MEMORES by William H. Monk (1823-89), and YORKSHIRE (STOCKPORT) by John Wainwright, c.
+The tune is YORKSHIRE (STOCKPORT) by John Wainwright, c.
 1749.
-I'm slightly partial to YORKSHIRE, but variety is the spice of life.UNDE ET MEMORES

 One with Your Word, Your sole-begotten Son: